University Housing Provides for Each Resident:

 - Desk Chair

-- Dresser (in Dejope, Leopold, and Ogg, instead of a dresser, shelves are built into the walk-in closet)
+- Dresser (in Dejope, Leopold, Ogg, and Smith, instead of a dresser, shelves are built into the walk-in closet)

 - Window coverings